-Asbestos Litigation: Represented several companies facing nationwide asbestos-related liability both inside and outside Chapter 11, resulting in successful reorganizations.
+In re W.R.
+Grace & Co: Represented manufacturer facing nationwide asbestos-related liability both inside Chapter 11, resulting in successful reorganizations.

 Hanford Nuclear Weapons Plant Litigation: Represented contractors involved in building and operating nuclear weapons facilities in successful defense of actions alleging exposure to nuclear waste materials and other toxic substances.
 Claims tried to mixed verdict.

 Oak Ridge Nuclear Weapons Plant Litigation: Represented defendant contractors in litigation regarding alleged injuries due to waste materials from nuclear weapons facility.
 Summary judgment granted in favor of defendant.

 Selbst v.
 McDonald’s Corp.: Represented corporation defending lawsuit alleging various violations of the securities laws.
 Case dismissed.